oragono/oragono-site/maxline-2.md

 Servers SHOULD split on whitespace or other word boundaries, but may use whatever method is easiest for them to implement.
 Lines SHOULD NOT be split in the middle of a UTF-8 character.

-Servers MAY split other commands/numerics into multiple lines in a way similar to `PRIVMSG` and `NOTICE` above.
+Servers MAY split other commands/numerics into multiple lines in whatever way ensures the best compatibility and functionality.

 ### The `oragono.io/truncated` Tag
 The `oragono.io/truncated` tag, when present, indicates that a message has been truncated due to the client's line length.
 It may be sent to any client which has negotiated the [`message-tags` capability](https://ircv3.net/specs/extensions/message-tags.html#message-tags-capability).